 Through national meetings in 2006, a consensus emerged that new momentum and resources were needed in the movement against genetic engineering in Canada.
 Groups from across Canada agreed to create CBAN to assist research and monitoring, support grassroots action and coordinate action at the national and international levels.
 CBAN tested the value and power of our new, strengthened collaboration when in March 2006 we thwarted Canadian Government’s attempt to lift the international moratorium on Terminator seeds.
-In October 2006, CBAN held its first annual Annual General Meeting in Vancouver and in January 2007 we officially started our first fiscal year as a project of Tides Canada Initiatives.
+In October 2006, CBAN held its first annual Annual General Meeting in Vancouver and in January 2007 we officially started our first fiscal year as a project of Tides Canada Initiatives (now MakeWay).

 Major Movement Accomplishments